edcedcedcedc/edcedcedcedc/README.md

 😄 Pronouns: He/Him
 ⚡ Fun facts: I love cats, lifting weights, video games, coffee, chocolate, and surrounding myself with positive, driven people!

-  This is probably my favourite cat picture on the internet!<br>
+  This is my favourite cat picture on the internet!<br>
   ![image](cs50cat.png)<br>

   ## A selection of my academic and personal projects